With or Without Music, Bent Orbit, Found in Translation

 Translators are the true transcendentalists.

-Elaine Equi's books include Ripple Effect: New & Selected Poems, Click and Clone, and most recently, Sentences and Rain, all from Coffee House Press.
-She teaches at New York University and in the MFA Program at The New School.
+Elaine Equi is the author of many books including Ripple Effect: New and Selected Poems, and most recently, The Intangibles, from Coffee House Press.
+She teaches at New York University and in the MFA Program in Creative Writing at The New School.